amidaware/trmm-docs/docs/contributing_using_a_remote_server.md

 ![RemoteSSH](images/Remote_SSH_connection.png)

-### 2. Configure
+### Configure

 Configuring a remote server for development work is necessary so that as you make changes to the code base it will automatically refresh and you can see the changes.
 It may be necessary to do a full browser refresh if changing styles.

-Disable RMM and Daphne services
+Disable RMM and Daphne services:

 ```bash
 sudo systemctl disable --now rmm.service && sudo systemctl disable --now daphne.service
 ```

-Open /rmm/web/.env and make it look like the following
+Open /rmm/web/.env and make it look like the following:

 ```bash
 DEV_URL = "http://api.EXAMPLE.COM:8000"